Zalexanninev15/PFT-Linux/README.md

 Installer (for tools) & tools for flash/dump partitions for ZTE Blade V9 Vita and ZTE Blade A7 Vita for Linux.
 The tools used ADB and emmcdl tools.

 ## System requirements
-* For Linux distros: Mint/Ubuntu/Debian, possibly others
+* For Linux distros: Mint/Ubuntu/Debian, Manjaro
 * Additional: Internet (only for Installer)

 ## Instruction for use